This is the ultimate guide to keyword competition.

 - Spammy blog comments

-Also keep an eye out for over-optimized anchor text.
-That’s another sign that a page isn’t going to last.
+Also keep an eye out for keyword-optimized anchor text from external links.
+That’s another sign that a page is using black hat link building to rank.

 On the other hand, if a page has a lot of these links, beating them might be more competitive than the PA and DA numbers indicate:

 - Editorial links from authoritative sites in your industry

 The point here isn’t to obsess over their link profile.
 It’s just another layer of information to help you make an informed decision.